 Motorsport activities are potentially dangerous and while the degree of safety consciousness in PCA has always been high, there have been accidents and injuries.
 Constant attention to the safety aspects of motorsports must be maintained by all members of your Region hosting such events.
-When conducting an Autocross, a Rally, a Tour, Off Road or DE event, BE CERTAIN THAT YOUR REGION IS USING THE MOST CURRENT VERSION OF THE APPROPRIATE PCA EVENT GUIDELINES or Minimum Standards for DE, posted and updated on the PCA website.
-Each set of Guidelines is dated as to its issue or revision date.
+When conducting an Autocross, a Rally, a Driving Tour, Off Road or DE event, BE CERTAIN THAT YOUR REGION IS USING THE MOST CURRENT VERSION OF THE APPROPRIATE PCA Minimum Standards for the respective type of event, posted and updated on the PCA website.
+Each set of Minimum Standards is dated as to its issue or revision date.

-ALL Regions conducting Driver's Ed or Time Trials must follow the current DE Minimum Standards as posted.

-All these events should follow "Event Requirements for Non Wheel-to-Wheel Events."
+ALL Regions conducting any of the events listed must follow the current Minimum Standards as posted.
+All of these events should follow the "Event Requirements" as listed in the Minimum Standard for the type of event.

-PART 3.15 - FEDERAL AND STATE INCOME TAX REPORTING REQUIREMENTS
+PART 3.17 - FEDERAL AND STATE INCOME TAX REPORTING REQUIREMENTS